lenknerd/skrate/README.md

 skateboarding tricks.
 New ones may be added, see [Adding New Tricks](### Adding New Tricks) below.

-Optional - if you are inclined to look via SQL behind the "alchemy" part of SQLAlchemy, you can connect and check out tables created, using [psql](http://www.postgresqltutorial.com/install-postgresql/), via
+Optional - if you are inclined to look via SQL behind the "alchemy" part of SQLAlchemy, you can connect and check out tables created, using [psql](http://www.postgresqltutorial.com/install-postgresql/) inside the docker container.
+If so run

-	psql -h localhost -d postgres --username=postgres
+	docker exec -it skrate_persistance psql postgresql://postgres:postgres_password@localhost:5432/postgres

-with password `postgres_password`.
-On-host security is not a thing here yet.
-You can run this at any time later to manually explore data.
+You can also run this at any time later to manually explore data.

 To actually start the service, run